Musa ibn Abi'l-Afiya: Umayyad vassal

 Fatimid expansion westwards had quickly captured the attention of the other major Islamic power in the region, the Umayyads of al-Andalus (Islamic Spain).
 The Umayyad ruler Abd al-Rahman III (r.
 912–961) sent a fleet to seize Melilla in 927, establishing it as a military base in the Moroccan coast, followed by Ceuta in 931.
 Abd al-Rahman also entered into an alliance with the Zenata chieftain Ibn Khazar against the Fatimids, in exchange for the Berber leader's recognizing Umayyad suzerainty.
 Finally, in 929 Abd al-Rahman III claimed the title of caliph for himself, establishing the Caliphate of Córdoba, in a direct challenge to Fatimid pretensions, both temporal and religious.

 In response, in 929/30 Musa assaulted the emir of Nekor, al-Mu'ayyad, an Umayyad client, and sacked the city.
 The city and its fortifications were almost razed to the ground, and traces of the destruction visited by Musa on Nekor were still visible at the time of Ibn Hawqal's visit a few decades later.
 In the same year, Musa also attacked the Sulaymanid dynasty, rulers in what is now northwestern Algeria.
 He defeated the Sulaymanid ruler, al-Hasan ibn Isa ibn Abi'l-Aysh, but the latter found refuge with a cousin who ruled an offshore island.
 Lacking a fleet, Musa could not pursue him.

-Soon after, in the year 931, Musa officially declared his allegiance to the Umayyad caliph, Abd al-Rahman III.
+Soon after, in the year 931, Musa officially declared made alliance with the Umayyad caliph, Abd al-Rahman III.
 The reason for this is unclear, and debated by modern scholars, but was likely related to the capture of Ceuta by the Umayyads, which exposed Musa to possible Umayyad military action.
-It is also in the same year that Masala's brother and successor as governor of Tahert, Yasal, died, leading to a bloody succession dispute in which Fatimid troops fought against the supporters of Masala's son, who for a time also recognized Umayyad suzerainty.
+It is also in the same year that Masala's brother and successor as governor of Tahert, Yasal, died, leading to a bloody succession dispute in which Fatimid troops fought against the supporters of Masala's son, who for a time also allied with the Umayyad.
 Yasal's son Hamid likewise was imprisoned at about the same time; after escaping in 939, he too would defect to the Umayyads.